PrimaverabssDeveloper/ERP10Mobile/README.md

     npm install
     ```

+5. Application Client Id.

-5. Go to `src` directory and create a file with name `authentication-settings.json`.
-To create your client id go to [Nitrogen Developers](https://nitrogen.primaverabss.com/developer/dashboard).
-Client Id OAuth Flow must be PKCE (Proof Key for Code Exchange).
+    To create your application client id go to [Nitrogen Developers](https://nitrogen.primaverabss.com/developer/dashboard).
+OAuth Flow **must** be PKCE (Proof Key for Code Exchange).

     For more information on OAuth flows check [OAuth 2.0 Flows](https://oauth.net/2/).

+6. Go to `src` directory and create a file with name `authentication-settings.json` and content:

     ``` json
     {